Support for those living with dementia and memory loss

 Progress Lifeline is a service that can help make life easier, safer and more comfortable for people living with dementia or memory loss, and also for their carers.
 The support that we can provide helps people to stay in their own homes for longer.

-The sensors can detect situations that may be dangerous or uncomfortable, alerting our control centre so they can trigger an appropriate response.
+The sensors can detect situations that may be dangerous or uncomfortable, alerting our alarm response centre so they can trigger an appropriate response.
 A potential package for helping someone with dementia or memory loss could include the following sensors and services:

 When smoke or fire is detected an alarm will automatically be sounded in the home.
-Our control centre will also be notified and if necessary the operator will contact the emergency services.
+Our alarm response centre will also be notified and if necessary the operator will contact the emergency services.

 Carbon monoxide alarms

 Carbon monoxide is an odourless and colourless gas which is sometimes produced in fires and boilers and can be fatal.
 Our carbon monoxide alarms tell us when there are dangerous levels in your home.

 Property exit sensors